runtimeverification/gitbook-kontrol/guides/kontrol-example/proof-management.md

 }
 ```

-Once these changes have been made, you will need to re-compile the project running:
+Once these changes have been made, you will need to recompile the project running:

 ```bash
 kontrol build